openstack/cinder-specs/specs/pike/shared-backend-config.rst

 Use Cases
 =========

-The main use-case here is for shared configs relevent to multiple backends in cinder.conf.
+The main use-case here is for shared configs relevant to multiple backends in cinder.conf.
 Also to help lessen some of the confusion about shared config options in DEFAULT.